njeisecke/qml-migration/README.md

 # qml-migration

-Some scripts to help migration of legacy code to the Qt 6.6 qml module system
+Some scripts to help migration of legacy code to the Qt 6.6 qml module system.

 ## collect_modules.py

-It's probably necessary to adjust the script but it should be a good starting point.
+It's probably necessary to adjust this script but it should be a good starting point.

 The script helps to convert code structured in the "old way":